Liability for Damages Suffered in Car Accidents

 Do you bear partial liability in your car accident?
 You might, for example, have driven distracted, or you might have violated a traffic law, including speeding, that increased the odds of your accident.
 If you contributed to your accident, you may bear partial liability for your injuries.
 In some cases, the insurance company may assign a percentage value based on your level of liability.
 For example, if a court determines that you were 20 percent responsible for your accident, the court will reduce the final damages award by that percentage.
 If you bear 50 percent or more responsibility for the accident, you are ineligible to recover any compensation.

 It can be difficult to determine liability for a car accident on your own.
 Working with a lawyer can help increase your chances of recovering compensation for the full cost of your injuries.
-If you’ve sustained an injury in a car accident and need help determining liability, call the Dolman Law Group Accident Injury Lawyers, PA today at (727) 451-6900, or contact us online, to speak with an experienced member of our legal team.
+If you’ve sustained an injury in a car accident and need help determining liability, call the Dolman Law Group Accident Injury Lawyers, PA today at (727) 451-6900, or contact us online, to speak with an experienced auto accident lawyer.

 Dolman Law Group Accident Injury Lawyers, PA